Suraj-Unde/log-analysis-agents/README.md

 # log-analysis-agents

-This project is a small CrewAI-based multi-agent system for analyzing Kubernetes-style deployment logs, finding root causes, investigating related issues online, and generating a remediation plan.
+A small CrewAI-based multi-agent system for analyzing Kubernetes-style deployment logs, finding likely root causes, researching related issues online, and generating a remediation plan.

 ## What this project does